netmute/macos_cli_tools/README.md

 **Why use it:**
 If you're a developer distributing software on macOS, `codesign` ensures your apps are properly signed, which is essential for user trust and compliance with macOS security policies.

+**Usage example:**

+- Sign an application with a development certificate:
+  `codesign -s "Developer ID Application: Your Name" /path/to/App.app`

 ---

 ## `createhomedir` - Create and Populate Home Directories